Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/portal/oauth/README.md

 <p>Enter the details of the application registered in ArcGIS platform.
 Click on sign-in.
 This will allow the ArcGIS platform to prompt a sign-in dialog.
 After the credentials are entered correctly, the sample will receive an authorization code from the ArcGIS platform.
 This authorization code will then be used to obtain an access token.
-This access token is used later used to access user's profile.</p>
+This access token is used later to access user's profile.</p>

 <p><img src="OAuth.png"/></p>